Towards Generalizable Reasoning: Group Causal Counterfactual Policy Optimization for LLM Reasoning: Experiments

 \subsection{Results}

-\textbf{Performance and Generalization Analyses.} We evaluate G$C^2$PO across all the benchmarks and base models, measuring both pass@1 accuracy and total token usage.
-As shown in \textbf{Table~\ref{tab:ex_1}} and \textbf{Appendix G.2}, (i) G$C^2$PO achieves the best performance, attaining the best reasoning accuracy with relatively fewer tokens, e.g., G$C^2$PO improves pass@1 by over 2.5\% against the baselines; (ii) G$C^2$PO consistently outperforms baselines on datasets whose distributions differ from the training data, demonstrating great generalization.
+\textbf{Performance and Generalization Analyses.} We evaluate G$C^2$PO across all the benchmarks and base models, measuring both expected pass@1 and total token usage.
+As shown in \textbf{Table~\ref{tab:ex_1}}, \textbf{Figure \ref{fig_app:ex_token_usage}} and \textbf{Appendix F.2}, (i) G$C^2$PO achieves the best performance with fewer tokens, e.g., G$C^2$PO improves pass@1 by over 2.5\% against the baselines; (ii) G$C^2$PO consistently outperforms baselines on datasets whose distributions differ from the training data, demonstrating great generalization.

 \textbf{Trade-off Performance.} To compare efficiency, we (i) normalize the computational cost of GRPO to $1\times$ and report all methods' results, measuring total GPU hours under matched schedules and hardware; and (ii) sample reasoning trajectories with a fixed token context window and truncate them at different budgets to evaluate performance. \textbf{Figure~\ref{fig:efficiency_cost}} show that G$C^2$PO incurs only a modest overhead of $1.2\times$, while achieving the best reasoning accuracy with lower budget.